praveenramc/rspamd-proposal/README.md

 I am Pragadeesh C, from India.
 I am pursuing my Undergraduate in Computer Science from Amrita University.
 I am very passionate about AI/Machine learning.
 I derive my inspiration from Andrew Ng.
 Humans spend a lot of time doing mundane tasks like driving, being stuck in traffic, and performing other routine activities(reading spam?).
 I believe that we could spend a lot of time on other important tasks if we could use AI to automate these mundane activities.
 This is what drives me.

-I am thrilled about Open Source in general.
+I am thrilled about contributing to Open Source in general.
 I am especially very excited about the impact that I could create by contributing to Rspamd.
-Furthermore, I have been waiting to put my skills to use in real world.
+Furthermore, Being the pragmatist I am, I have been waiting to put my skills to use in real world.
 I believe that this would be a very good opportunity for me.

 #### Experience